Sheriff1980/n8n-nodes-canva-en/README.md

 # n8n-nodes-canva

 <p align="center"><br>
+ Created by Ramon Matias, I only translated from Portugese to English.
 This Community Node is a 100% free solution, created with the intention of simplifying and helping the entire community to integrate and make the most of the main resources offered by the <b>Canva Connect API</b> in their N8N projects.
 </p>
 <br>